 Plastic SCM Integrations

-Here are some stack decisions and reviews by companies and developers who chose Plastic SCM in their tech stack.
+Here are some stack decisions, common use cases and reviews by companies and developers who chose Plastic SCM in their tech stack.

 I use Plastic SCM because I can handle, via Gluon, non-text or non-code assets in the same repo as the programmers I work with, regardless of the size, if I have to lock those or files or anything.
 It is a point and click interface that keeps version control for me in the background will keeping me away from all its complexities.
 It's the perfect #VersionControlSystem to do distributed or centralized version control when you don't like any of those.

 Plastic SCM is built using .NET, C# and Mono.
 In Product we decided to go for Amplitude and Segment to track usage and monitor activation as well as Intercom to communicate news, updates and tips.
 The reasons to pick all of those are pretty similar: scalability and ease of use.

 - ACL security